williamuy/williamuy/README.md

 🚀 I'm on a journey to explore the vast world of both data science and software engineering.

-📚 Currently collaborating on a fullstack studyapp for the [dempsey startup competition](https://foster.uw.edu/centers/buerk-ctr-entrepreneurship/entrepreneurship-competitions/dempsey-startup-competition/) competition.
+📚 Currently collaborating on a fullstack studyapp for the [Dempsey Startup Competition](https://foster.uw.edu/centers/buerk-ctr-entrepreneurship/entrepreneurship-competitions/dempsey-startup-competition/).

 ## Skills